Prosora Technologies Celebrates Eight Years

 George Casillas and Kenneth Tate started the business in 2012, after working at other technology companies.
 “After our years of experience working for other IT providers, we knew there had to be a better way to consistently provide great services while growing and have a very high employee and customer retention rate.
 The IT world is well known for its turnover, a problem we knew we could fix.
 We did.”

-Prosora Technologies has grown steadily to become a leading IT consulting firm in the DFW area, who also supports clients nationwide.
+Prosora Technologies has grown steadily to become a leading IT consulting firm in the DFW area, which also supports clients nationwide.

-“From the beginning we never took short cuts on the technology or tools we used to support and manage our clients.
-With just Kenneth and I as the only employees in 2012, we landed two large law firms in Dallas, they trusted us then, and they still trust us till this day.
-Our loyalty to our clients is unmatched, and in return we organically get the same in return.”
+“From the beginning, we never took short cuts on the technology or tools we used to support and manage our clients.
+With just Kenneth and I as the only employees in 2012, we landed two large law firms in Dallas, they trusted us then, and they still trust us to this day.
+Our loyalty to our clients is unmatched, and in return, we organically get the same in return.”

-For more information, please visit www.prosora.com or follow Prosora on Facebook and LinkedIn.
+For more information, please visit www.prosora.com or follow Prosora Technologies on Facebook and LinkedIn.

 For more information about Prosora Technologies and to review and discuss our many customizable Managed IT plans for your business, visit www.prosora.com.
 To learn more now, call 972-332-5300.
 You can also follow Prosora Technologies on Facebook and LinkedIn.